Hamisakim/Doodler/README.md

 ![Screenshot 2021-05-04 at 15 48 33](https://user-images.githubusercontent.com/76621344/117348638-5a6d9c80-aea2-11eb-9ceb-ce6f0a46ac69.png)

-# Wins
+# Wins and Challenges
+## Challenges 😧
+* Managing and splitting work proved challenging initially!
+* Merging and solving conflicts was something we had to learn on the fly and practice.

+## Wins 🏆
 * Working as a team to create a really cool interactive app!
 * happy to get a working like button which updates correctly
-# Challenges
-* Managing and splitting work proved challenging initially!
-* Merging and solving conflicts was something we had to learn on the fly and practice.

 # Key Learnings
 * Using GitHub with others on a project.